 How to choose the best cable modem for you

-• Compatibility: Confirm with your ISP that the modem you're looking at will work with the service your paying for.
+• Compatibility: Confirm with your ISP that the modem you're looking at will work with the service you're paying for.
 Most DOCSIS 3.0-certified modems should work with DOCSIS-based internet service, but it always helps to confirm.
-Comcast lets you check online to see if a modem is compatible with its service, as do Cox and Spectrum.
+Among the top ISPs, Comcast, Cox and Spectrum all offer sites for checking cable compatibility.

 • Price and Warranty: You don't necessarily need to get the cheapest modem, but you should consider devices that pay for themselves within a year with what you save in rental fees.
 A year-long warranty is the bare minimum you should accept; two years of coverage is even better.
 As for price, make sure to do some comparison shopping before you buy.
 Retailers often offer deals on modems, so you could find the model you want — or a reasonable alternative — at a lower price than you'd normally expect.

 A 16 x 4 cable modem delivers enough speed to effectively serve the majority of cable customers.
 That kind of modem typically costs $70 or less, and if you keep an eye out for deals, you might be able to find a top-rated modem for $50 to $60.
-Modems that support the emerging DOCSIS 3.1 standard start at $150, with some priced as high as $190.
+Modems that support the emerging DOCSIS 3.1 standard start typically cost $180 or so.

 • Design: There's not much to differentiate the features on cable modems, which generally sport the same set of indicator lights.
 You'll want one with easy-to-spot lights, though if they're too bright, they can really light up a room at night..
 Also, consider the size of a modem, since a compact design blends in more easily with your other networking equipment.